Why lethal autonomous weapons are causing international alarmby Stuart McMillan

-The threat of autonomous weapons, that could launch attacks without human input, including swarms of killer drones, is raising international alarm.
+The threat of autonomous weapons, that could launch attacks without human input, including swarms of killer drones, is raising alarm among experts around the world.

 The devices are known as lethal autonomous weapons systems, sometimes shortened to Laws.
 There is debate about how to define autonomous weapons but, to all intents and purposes, they are devices that can identify, track and attack a target without human intervention.
 It may take the form of a drone, a gun, or a robot that may or may not have a humanoid form.
 The key element of an autonomous weapon is that once activated – switched on, if you like – it makes the decision itself about whether to attack a target, which may or may not be a human.